thatjsprof/js_principles/README.md

 8. The DOM and DOM manipulation ✓
 9. Events and event handling ✓
 10. Inheritance and the prototype chain
-11. Closures
+11. Closures ✓
-12. Event delegation
+12. Event delegation ✓
-13. Asynchronous JavaScript: The eventn loop
+13. Asynchronous JavaScript: The event loop
 14. Promises
 15. Modern JavaScript